jleath/Gitlet/proj1/spec/proj1.md

  - counts(): Returns all counts in ascending order of count.
  - rank(String word): Gives the rank of word, with 1 being the most popular word.
 If two words have the same rank, break ties arbitrarily.
 No two words should have the same rank.

 Revised (friendlier) performance requirements (2/28/15): This one will be a bit more involved than TimeSeries.
 The rank, size, and count methods should all be very fast, no matter how many words are in the database.
-Specifically, on a "frozen" YearlyRecord, their runtime should be about the same no matter how large the YearlyRecord, where a frozen YearlyRecord is defined as one for which no additional put operations occur.
-That means no looping, recursion, sorting, or similar.
+Specifically, on a "frozen" YearlyRecord, their runtime should be about the same on average no matter how large the YearlyRecord, where a frozen YearlyRecord is defined as one for which no additional put operations occur.
+That means that typical calls to these methods cannot use looping, recursion, sorting, or similar.
+However, it is OK if one or more of these techniques is used rarely.
+See <a href="https://docs.google.com/presentation/d/1KqBKvX6ZOp-8lvKcrE-wTg7_7ZFeeu9cGtH_SHtL4qg/edit#slide=id.g7be664e68_15117">this example</a> for more.

 You can achieve this through judicious use of the right data structures.
 You may assume that the get methods of a map take about the same time no matter how large the map.
 You may not assume this about the get methods of lists.

-Revised (stricter) performance revision (3/3/15): Your put method should be fast no matter how large the datafiles.
-Otherwise the plotting part of this assignment will be no fun because you'll be stuck with tiny datasets.
+Revised (stricter) performance revision (3/3/15): For 0.1 points of extra credit, your put method should be fast no matter how large the datafiles.
+This will also make the plotting part of the assignment more interesting since you'll be able to read all\_words.csv.

 See the [YearlyRecord javadocs](javadocs/index.html?ngordnet/YearlyRecord.html) for a more precise technical specification, and YearlyRecordDemo for additional examples showing typical use.